 I/O Queues can have forms and columns, which can be seen in the BlueIntegrator Explorer, but these forms and columns are usually used for connectivity to applications such as Outlook and SharePoint, which prefer these formats.

 One of the major advantages of using I/O Queues is that they can be manipulated from outside BlueIntegrator.
-The most common example is exposing the I/O Queue as a Web service, which is done using the Web Service Configuration Wizard (launched from the Start Menu, not from inside BlueIntegrator).
+The most common example is exposing the I/O Queue as a Web service.
 Messages can, as mentioned above, be synchronized with Outlook and SharePoint (as well as other application) which still on the I/O Queue.
 In these cases, an incoming message to the I/O Queue can be synchronized with an item (such as an Outlook task or a SharePoint list) which can view and even edit the message while on the I/O Queue.
 For information on synchronizing BlueIntegrator I/O Queues, see Outlook Integration and SharePoint Integration.